atteneder/glTFast/Documentation~/ImportRuntime.md

 ### Tune loading performance

-When loading glTFs, *glTFast* let's you optimize for two diametrical extremes
+When loading glTFs, *glTFast* let's you optimize towards one of two diametrical goals

 - A stable frame rate
 - Fastest loading time